dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 The first line includes `patroni-broker.cluster.remove-node.perform`.
 The subsequent three lines show `/var/vcap/sys/run/router/haproxy.cfg` being updated (to remove the routed port from the configuration file).

 In the first line, locate `"instance-id":"6e101b27-ee1b-4f4d-a032-4401a3709ec3"`.
-This is the original Pivotal Cloud Foundry GUID for the service instance that was deleted by the user.
+This is the original Pivotal Cloud Foundry&reg; GUID for the service instance that was deleted by the user.

 This `instance-id` GUID is how we will locate the archived backups from which you will restore to a new database.